ise9p/qb-elevator/README.md

 ### Key Points:

-1. Elevator Settings: Easily control features like sound effects, UI, and waiting times.
+1. Elevator Settings: Easily control features like sound effects, UI, Menu, and waiting times.
 2. Elevator Locations: Add and configure different elevators with restricted access and specific floors.
 3. Customizable: The configuration is flexible enough to support multiple elevators, floors, and job-specific access.

 ##  Features
 - 🤝 using DrawText in qbcore or ox_lib
+- 🤝 using Menu in qbcore or ox_lib
 - 🔁 there's uses system